AfterMath9/TaskHub/README.md

 Extra tips
 ----------
 - Run `npm run seed` again if the database gets out of sync.
-- The `/public/assets` folder has the background wallpaper video the layout uses.
+- The `/public/assets` folder has the background wallpaper video used.